Do you have to be a good swimmer?

 Is it safe?

 Yes, the British Sub Aqua Club have developed their Safe Diving Practices and training programs from many years of experience.
 They are designed to slowly build up skills, knowledge and develop safe diving attitudes.
 Diving is similar to driving a car, if you drive recklessly, i.e., drive on the wrong side, go through red lights etc. then you're heading for trouble.
 However if you stay within the general rules of the road, you'll be safe.
 The same applies to diving.
 To put this into perspective, it is safer than flying or driving and many other everyday sports.
 Incidents rarely occur and are usually related to ill considered risk taking.
 HGSAC place a great emphasis on safe diving practice and has an excellent safety record.

 I have trained with another agency.
 Can I still join?

 The club welcomes divers from all agencies.
-Those wishing to dive with the club from another agency can do so and have the option of free cross-over training as part of their first year's membership or to continue diving within their own diving qualification limits.
-Most divers opt to cross-over as this then opens up the free Skill Development Course training and higher diver qualifications for most divers.
-The club is non-political so carrying on with PADI/SAA/NAUI is also supported although we can not deliver this training ourselves.
+Those wishing to dive with the club from another agency can do so and have the option of cross-over training as part of their first year's membership or to continue diving within their own diving qualification limits.
+Most divers opt to cross-over as this then opens up the Skill Development Course training and higher diver qualifications for most divers.
+Carrying on with PADI/SAA/NAUI is also supported although we can not deliver this training ourselves.